abhishek-sanwal/Video_Subtitles_Extractor/readme.md

 ```

-**Pro tip**: Use **Docker Desktop Debug** to visualize the containers and check the errors if any occurs.
+**Pro tip**: Use **Docker Desktop ** to visualize the containers and check the errors if any occurs.
 Sometime You may need to reload a particular container.
 Use Docker Desktop to reload that container instantly.

 > Sometimes Django will not be able to connect to postgres when you first spin the backend container.
 Postgres may take a longer time to setup so, just reload /refresh that container after db setup is completed it will work.